emmercm/igir/docs/dats/introduction.md

 These DAT files ("DATs") help Igir distinguish known ROM files in input directories from other files (see the [ROM matching](../roms/matching.md) docs).
 Because DATs typically contain the complete catalog for a console, Igir also uses them to generate reports for you on what ROMs were found and which are missing.

-See the [DAT scanning page](scanning.md) for details about how to supply DATs to Igir, and the [DAT processing page](processing.md) for information on how processes those DATs.
+See the [DAT scanning page](scanning.md) for details about how to supply DATs to Igir, and the [DAT processing page](processing.md) for information on how Igir processes those DATs.

 ## DAT release groups